 The time reserved for the negotiations means calendar days.
 The time is calculated from the first negotiation day, that day included.

 Negotiations in six weeks

 The employer is considered to have fulfilled its duty to negotiate once six weeks have elapsed since the commencement of the negotiations in the following situation:

-the employer is considering to serve notice of termination, lay-offs and reduction of an employment contract into a part-time contract for a period over 90 days of at least ten employees and the company employees at least 30 employees.
+The employer is considering to serve notice of termination, lay-offs and reduction of an employment contract into a part-time contract for a period over 90 days, unilaterally amending an essential condition of the employment contract of at least ten employees and the company employees at least 30 employees.